nonspecialist/cevoaustralia.github.io/_posts/2016-09-13-the-inner-voice.markdown

 The client in this case is a global retailer, and click-and-collect features at scale would best be spread across many datacentres (availability zones).

+Cevo was approached to provide some guidance for the move to cloud-based infrastructure.

 ### AWS was the natural choice.
 Amazon Web Services was the natural choice as it offers a range of services targeted at a growing online presence: from click-create instances (using the